croatech/filtering/README.md

 # Filtering

-Gem for comfort filtering of ActiveRecord queries.
+Gem for comfortable filtering of ActiveRecord queries.

 ## Installation